cms-opendata-workshop/workshop2021-lesson-introtrigger/_episodes/03_prescales.md

 >
 > ~~~
 > HLTConfig has changed . . .
 > Begin processing the 1st record.
-Run 194075, Event 14880766, LumiSection 48 at 29-Sep-2020 03:11:45.700 CEST
+Run 194075, Event 14880766, LumiSection 48 at 07-Jul-2021 01:36:43.256 CEST
 > Currently analyzing trigger HLT_Mu12_v16
-> analyzeSimplePrescales: path HLT_Mu12_v16 [121] prescales L1T,HLT: 50,30
+> analyzeSimplePrescales: path HLT_Mu12_v16 [121] prescales L1T,HLT: 400,30
 >  Trigger path status: WasRun=1 Accept=0 Error =0
 > Begin processing the 2nd record.
-Run 194075, Event 14844046, LumiSection 48 at 29-Sep-2020 03:11:45.712 CEST
+Run 194075, Event 14844046, LumiSection 48 at 07-Jul-2021 01:36:43.269 CEST
 > Currently analyzing trigger HLT_Mu12_v16
-> analyzeSimplePrescales: path HLT_Mu12_v16 [121] prescales L1T,HLT: 50,30
+> analyzeSimplePrescales: path HLT_Mu12_v16 [121] prescales L1T,HLT: 400,30
 >  Trigger path status: WasRun=1 Accept=0 Error =0
 > ...
 > ~~~
 > {: .output}
 >
-> Notice that the L1 prescale was 50 for that particular run, whereas the HLT prescale was 30.
+> Note that the L1 prescale was 400 for that particular run, whereas the HLT prescale was 30.
 We would have to run on many more events to see an `Accept=1`, which would mean the event was accepted by this trigger.
 >
 {: .solution}